 Flight nurses provide medical care to critically ill or injured patients being transported by helicopter or airplane to an emergency medical center, or between centers.
 They are key members of the medical team that stabilizes and cares for the patient until they can receive more intensive treatment.

-Steps to Become a Flight Nurse
+How To Become a Flight Nurse in 6 Steps

 Decide if this nursing specialty is right for you.

 Flight nurses provide patient care in emergency situations.
 That means they must be good critical thinkers, able to improvise in a high-stress environment.
 Flight nurses are “911’s 911,” says Ashley Klepinger, a former flight nurse and now a nurse practitioner specializing in pulmonary and critical care medicine in Iowa.

 You’ll have two choices: an Associate Degree in Nursing (ADN), a two-year program, or a Bachelor of Science in Nursing (BSN), a four-year program.
 The degree track you choose could depend on the time you want to spend in school and your finances.

 As part of your degree, you’ll get medical training in simulations labs and in a medical setting such as a hospital or clinic.
 The number of clinical hours you’ll need can depend on the program and state requirements but count on at least 700 hours for an associate degree and 700-800 or more for a bachelor’s degree.